shyboytm/setroc/README.md

 ### Disclaimer

-Although I provide this code publicly, it is only to be used for learning and I ask that you not copy it or anything on it directly.
+Although I provide this code publicly, it is only to be used for learning purposes and I ask that you not copy it or anything on it directly.
 I worked my butt off to get this site how it is now and it's unfair to just take someone's work like that.
 Thanks friend.

-© Dennis Cortes 2018
+*© Dennis Cortes 2018*